TL;DR

 When you discover a gap, resist the urge to panic or try to hide it.
 Instead, take a strategic approach to rapid skill development.

 First, be honest with your preceptor about your current level.
 Most supervisors appreciate honesty and will help you find learning resources or adjust expectations while you build skills.
 Pretending you know something you don't usually backfires when you can't deliver.
+This is one of those situations where overcoming the fear of asking questions pays immediate dividends.

 Second, use the specific task at hand as your learning vehicle.
 Rather than trying to learn all of Excel, focus on exactly what you need for your current assignment.
 If you need to create a pivot table, learn pivot tables deeply.
 Applied learning sticks better than abstract studying.